-- you think you might need a test for HTLV/HIV/AIDS/ hepatitis - you are HIV or HTLV positive - you are a carrier of hepatitis - you have ever had syphilis (even if treated) - in the last 12 months you have: injected, or been injected with illegal or non-prescribed substances, such as performance enhancing drugs (including body-building drugs), chemsex drugs or injectable tanning agents.
-You may be able to donate if a doctor has prescribed the drugs or the drugs have given under the advice of a pharmacist.
-Please ask your hospital or Tissue Donation Nurse.
+- you think you might need a test for HTLV/HIV/AIDS/ hepatitis - you are HIV or HTLV positive - you are a carrier of hepatitis - you have ever had syphilis (even if treated) - in the last 12 months you have: injected, or been injected with illegal or nonprescribed substances, such as performance enhancing drugs (including bodybuilding drugs), chemsex drugs or injectable tanning agents.
+You may be able to donate if a doctor or a pharmacist has prescribed the drugs.
+Please ask your Tissue Donation Nurse.